Need-based study allowance

 - Document proving the consistence of your family at the current moment - an official and all inclusive list of family members on one paper, issued by an official institution (generally, no birth certifications or parents’ marriage certifications are asked or approved).
 This document is necessary also for a 25-year old or older student.
 The only case when this exact document is not required, is when the student is married and does not have children – in this case the document can be replaced by marriage certification.

-- Documents confirming the income of you and each of your adult (18-year old included) family member during the previous calendar year.
+- Documents confirming the income of you and each of your adult (18-year old included) family member during the previous calendar year (see who are considered your family members above).
 These documents must be issued by a public institution, e.g. tax office of your country (generally, no salary extracts by your employer etc. are asked or approved).
 The student, who was a tax-resident in Estonia during the previous year, can request this data from Estonian Tax and Customs Board.
 The document must include the whole year, from January to December.
 In academic year 2017/2018, the income documents need to cover the year 2016.

-- If your up to 24-year old (inclusive) sibling is studying at the moment, a certificate of his/her enrolment is needed.
+- If you are considered to belong to the same family with your parents (see description above) and your up to 24-year old sibling is studying at the moment, a certificate of his/her enrolment is needed.

 - The authenticity of all the public documents issued in a foreign country (not Estonia) needs to be certified.
 The documents need to be either legalised or certified with an apostille, if an international agreement does not foresee otherwise.
 Please see further explanation here.
 The public documents issued in the Republic of Lithuania, the Republic of Latvia, the Republic of Poland, Ukraine and in the Russian Federation do not have to be legalised nor certified with an apostille.